DHTMLX/gantt-docs/data/desktop/how_to_start.md

 <p>

 Then, we need to provide the ability to save the changes made in the Gantt chart to the database.
-For this purpose, we'll use the
-<a href="http://docs.dhtmlx.com/doku.php?id=dhtmlxdataprocessor:toc">dhtmlxDataProcessor</a> helper library.
-All we need to do is to initialize dhtmlxDataProcessor and attach it to the dhtmlxGantt object.
+For this purpose, we'll use the api/gantt_dataprocessor.md helper library.
+All we need to do is to initialize DataProcessor and attach it to the dhtmlxGantt object.

 <div style="padding-top:15px; color:#4f80c2; font-weight:bold;"><img src="desktop/finger.png"/> <span style="vertical-align:top;line-height:26px;">Do the following:</span></div>